Phil Rizzuto: Personal life

 Rizzuto married Cora Anne Ellenborn on June 23, 1943; the two first met the previous year when Rizzuto substituted for Joe DiMaggio as a speaker at a Newark communion breakfast.
 "I fell in love so hard I didn't go home", Rizzuto recalled.
 He rented a nearby hotel room for a month to be near her.
 The Rizzutos moved to Hillside, New Jersey, in 1949, to an apartment in Monroe Gardens.
 With later financial successes, they moved to a Tudor home on Westminster Avenue, where they lived for many years.

-During his playing days, Rizzuto (along with several other big leaguers) would work in the off season at the American Shops on U.S. Route 22 in Union, New Jersey.
-At a charity event in 1951, Rizzuto met a young blind boy named Ed Lucas, who had lost his sight when he was struck by a baseball between the eyes on the same day as Bobby Thomson's "Shot Heard 'Round the World."
+At a charity event in New Jersey in 1951, Rizzuto met a young boy named Ed Lucas, who had lost his sight when he was struck by a baseball between the eyes on the same day as Bobby Thomson's "Shot Heard 'Round the World."
 Rizzuto took an interest in the boy and his school, St. Joseph's School for the Blind.
 Until his death, Rizzuto raised millions for St. Joseph's by donating profits from his commercials and books, and also by hosting the Annual Phil Rizzuto Celebrity Golf Classic and "Scooter" Awards.
 Rizzuto and Lucas remained friendly, and it was through the Yankee broadcaster's influence that Lucas's 2006 wedding was the only one ever conducted at Yankee Stadium.
 Lucas was one of Rizzuto's last visitors at his nursing home, days before his death.

-Rizzuto was terrified by snakes.
+Rizzuto was terrified of snakes.
 Knowing this, opposing players would sometimes play practical jokes on him by inserting rubber snakes into his baseball glove.
 Whenever this happened, Rizzuto refused to go near the glove until someone assured him the snake was artificial.